Ascend/modelzoo/built-in/MindSpore/Official/cv/image_classification/CNN&CTC_for_MindSpore/README.md

 The [MJSynth](https://www.robots.ox.ac.uk/~vgg/data/text/) and [SynthText](https://github.com/ankush-me/SynthText) dataset are used for model training.
 The [The IIIT 5K-word dataset](https://cvit.iiit.ac.in/research/projects/cvit-projects/the-iiit-5k-word-dataset) dataset is used for evaluation.

 - step 1:
-All the datasets have been preprocessed and stored in .lmdb format and can be downloaded [**HERE**](https://drive.google.com/drive/folders/192UfE9agQUMNq6AgU3_E05_FcPZK4hyt).
+All the datasets have been preprocessed and stored in .lmdb format and can be downloaded following this [introduction](https://github.com/ankush-me/SynthText#pre-generated-dataset)

 - step 2:
 Uncompress the downloaded file, rename the MJSynth dataset as MJ, the SynthText dataset as ST and the IIIT dataset as IIIT.